okta/okta.github.io/_source/_posts/2017-12-04-spring-boot-2-with-angular-2-and-okta.md

     <version>0.2.0</version>
 </dependency>
 ```

-**NOTE:** [There is an issue](https://github.com/okta/okta-spring-boot/issues/22) with Okta's Spring Boot starter where it doesn't work with Spring Boot's DevTools.

 Now you need to configure the server to use Okta for authentication.
 You'll need to create an OIDC app in Okta for that.